draconiandeveloper/Buoy/README.md

 - Search functionality for available and installed mods
 - Detailed mod information display
 - One-click setup for game directory and required components
+- NO MORE USER TRACKING!!

+## Changelog going from Hook, Line, & Sinker to HLS:R
+- Renamed all important elements from HLS to HLS:R
+- Removed survey stuff
+- Removed server browser
+- Removed automatic update polling on startup and periodically
+- Removed all reliance on HLS' original website.
+Manual updates are required now
+- Added dark mode by default
+- Renamed all parts from HLS to HLS:R
+- Removed all reliance on Google Analytics
+- Reworked exe compilation method

 ## Installation